febbyRG/mobile/README.md

 ##Community

-As always, we are actively seeking feedback.
-Please [join our mailing list](https://groups.google.com/forum/#!forum/mobile-couchbase) to discuss improvements, report bugs, or get help with your applications.
+We are an open source team and as always, we are actively seeking feedback.
+We use GitHub extensively to build and collaborate, so do feel free to contribute by sending us issues, pull requests, and feature requests/enhancements!
+In addition, [join our mailing list](https://groups.google.com/forum/#!forum/mobile-couchbase) to discuss your use case, suggest improvements or get help with your applications.

 ## FAQ